-Dealing with Gasses and Contaminated Ground
+1.5 Dealing with Gasses and Contaminated Ground

 In Slurry tunneling, dealing with gasses in the tunnel is relatively easy because the gasses are contained in the slurry pipes.
-Gasses can also effectively be contained and safely dispersed on non-pressurized TBMs using scrubbers and high volumes of air.
+Gasses can also effectively be contained and safely dispersed on nonpressurized TBMs using scrubbers and high volumes of air.
 On a recent Robbins TBM in Australia the machine was capable of operating in open mode with gasses using a bulkhead fitted with suction ports to draw any gas from the top of the cutterhead chamber and directly into a sealed ventilation system.

-Contaminants such as asbestos may be better contained in slurry pipes, but many other types of contaminants may not be easily separated from the slurry and therefore easier to deal with using NCP-TBMs.
-In Slurry operation the quality of Bentonite itself can vary widely, with some lower cost material containing heavy metals, which has the potential to be detrimental to the environment.
+Contaminants such as asbestos may be better contained in slurry pipes, but many other types of contaminants may not be easily separated from the slurry and therefore easier to deal with using NCP tunneling methods.
+In Slurry operation, the quality of Bentonite itself can vary widely, with some lower cost material containing heavy metals, which has the potential to be detrimental to the environment.
 The slurry solution itself also tends to bind well with heavy metals, contaminating the slurry and making separation difficult.

-THE COST OF GROUT VS. SLURRY
+2. THE COST OF GROUT VS. SLURRY

 In ground with fines, slurry separation can be costly and difficult.
-Slurry tunneling is also not immune to problems such as blowouts/loss of face pressure when a fault zone or low cover zone is encountered, as is well-known in our industry from projects such as Hallandsås in Sweden and the SMART Tunnel in Malaysia.
+Slurry tunneling is also not immune to problems such as blowouts or the loss of face pressure when a fault zone or low cover zone is encountered, as is well-known in our industry from projects such as Hallandsås in Sweden and the SMART Tunnel in Malaysia.

-The increased power requirements due to the slurry separation and transport system need to be considered in any evaluation of cost.
+In any evaluation of cost, the increased power requirements resulting from the slurry separation and transport system need to be considered.
 In order to make the excavated material pumpable by centrifugal pumps and prevent settling, high levels of flow are required over the length of the tunnel with substantial losses due to friction-this leads to both wear and increased power requirements.
 Since the pumps in the transport system are carrying the excavated material, high clearance pumps are used which further lowers the efficiency of the systems.
 Once on the surface the added fluid must then be separated, which requires additional power.
 Increased power is further required when fine particles like silt and clay are present.

-In general, Slurry TBMs need a level of expertise in operation that NCP-TBMs simply don't require.
-The operation of most NCP-TBMs is both simple and straightforward, which in turn saves on personnel costs.
-In an NCP-TBM operation, crew members may be more exposed to the tunneling environment but risks are not increased.
+In general, Slurry TBMs need a level of expertise in operation that NCP tunneling with a shielded machine simply doesn't require.
+The operation of most shielded rock TBMs is both simple and straightforward, which in turn saves on personnel costs.
+Crew members may be more exposed to the tunneling environment in NCP tunneling operations, but risks are not increased.
 With a good geotechnical baseline report and ground investigation tools, contractors can determine the zones requiring grouting ahead of the machine.
 It is now common to drill probe holes accurately of plus 100 meters with Down-The-Hole (DTH) drills.

 While grouting does take time and cost money, this cost has to be balanced against the cost and time to do hyperbaric intervention during slurry tunneling.
-Even 100% grouting in a rock tunnel could require less time than high-pressure hyperbaric interventions.
+Even 100 percent grouting in a rock tunnel could require less time than high-pressure hyperbaric interventions.
 The practice of pre-grouting has been done for years in drill & blast rock tunnels in Scandinavia and worldwide.